retro16/acsi2stm/README.md

 time.
 Without them, this project would have not existed.

  * The http://atari.8bitchip.info website and his author, who also contributes on various forums.
  * The Hatari developpers.
-I used its source code as a reference in some places.
+I used its source code as a reference for ACSI commands.
  * The UltraSatan project for their documentation.

 The Sd2 files of this project have been copied from the Arduino SD library, also released under GPL v3.
 This has been done